 Biodiversity accountability

 Achieving full biodiversity accountability may require businesses to implement models like extinction accounting, and–more controversially given the entrenched notion of profitmaking–“degrowth”, alongside enhanced reporting standards.
 More realistically, firms could start to establish a baseline for measuring natural capital and progressively align operations with global conservation goals.
-Although biodiversity-related regulation will lag behind carbon pricing in the short-term, and considerable knowledge gaps exist, there is an opportunity for firm to enhance market reputation through a proactive corporate response.
+Although biodiversity-related regulation will lag behind carbon pricing in the short-term, and considerable knowledge gaps exist, there is an opportunity for firms to enhance market reputation through a proactive corporate response.

 FURTHER READING